practicingruby/practicing-ruby-paid/posts/monthly/2012-09-modules.md

 end
 ```

-There are two minor points of potential confusion in this code worth discussing, the first is the use of `instance_eval` in `configure()`, and the second is that the `definitions()` method refers to instance variables.
-This is where we need to remind ourselves that the scope of methods defined by a module cannot be determined until it is mixed into something.
+There are two minor points of potential confusion in this code worth discussing,
+the first is the use of `instance_eval` in `configure()`, and the second is that
+the `definitions()` method refers to instance variables.
+This is where you need
+to remind yourself that methods are executed within the context of whatever
+object they get mixed into, even if that object is the module itself.
+Once you

-Once we recognize these key points, a bit of introspection shows us what is really going on.
+recognize those key points, a bit of introspection reveals what is really
+going on:

 ```ruby
 >> AccessControl.configure { "I am #{self.inspect}" }